Group-Sparse Model Selection: Hardness and Relaxations: Pareto Frontier Examples

-The purpose of this numerical simulation is to illustrate the limitations of relaxations for correctly estimating the $G$-group cover of an approximation.
-We consider the problem of finding a $K$-sparse approximation of a signal imposing hierarchical constraints.
+We now consider the problem of finding a $K$-sparse approximation of a signal imposing hierarchical constraints.
 We generate a piecewise constant signal of length $N = 64$, to which we apply the Haar wavelet transformation, yielding a $25$-sparse vector of coefficients ${\bf x}$ that satisfies hierarchical constraints on a binary tree of depth $5$, see Fig.~\ref{fig:exp}(Left).

-We compare the proposed dynamic program (DP) to the regularized totally unimodular linear program approach and two convex relaxations that use group-based norms.
-The first \cite{rao2012signal} uses the Latent Group Lasso penalty \eqref{eq:latent_gl} with groups defined as all father-child relations in the tree.
+We compare the proposed dynamic program (DP) to the regularized totally unimodular linear program approach, two convex relaxations that use group-based norms and the StructOMP greedy approach \cite{huang2011learning}.
+The first convex relaxation \cite{rao2012signal} uses the Latent Group Lasso norm \eqref{eq:atomic_norm} with $p = 2$ as a penalty and with groups defined as all parent-child pairs in the tree.
+We call this approach Parent-Child.
 This formulation will not enforce all hierarchical constraints to be satisfied, but will only `favor' them.
 Therefore, we also report the number of hierarchical constraint violations.
-The second\cite{jenatton2011proximal} considers a hierarchy of groups where $\G_j$ contains node $j$ and all its descendants.
-Hierarchical constraints are enforced by the group lasso penalty $\Omega_{GL}({\bf x}) = \sum_{\G \in \GG} \|{\bf x}_\G\|_2$, where ${\bf x}_\G$ is the restriction of ${\bf x}$ to $\G$.
+The second convex relaxation \cite{jenatton2011proximal} considers a hierarchy of groups where $\G_j$ contains node $j$ and all its descendants.
+Hierarchical constraints are enforced by the group lasso penalty $\Omega_{GL}({\bf x}) = \sum_{\G \in \GG} \|{\bf x}_\G\|_p$, where ${\bf x}_\G$ is the restriction of ${\bf x}$ to $\G$, and we assess $p = 2$ and $p = \infty$.
 We call this method Hierarchical Group Lasso.
+As shown in \cite{elhalabi2015totally}, solving $\min_\x \|\y - \x\|_2^2 + \lambda \Omega_{GL}(\x)$, for $p = \infty$, is actually equivalent to solving the totally unimodular relaxation with the same regularization parameter.
 Once we determine the support of the solution, we assign to the components in the support the values of the corresponding components of the original signal.
+Finally, for the StructOMP\footnote{We used the code provided at \url{http://ranger.uta.edu/~huang/R_StructuredSparsity.htm}} method, we define a block for each node in the tree.
+The block contains that node and all its ancestors up to the root.
+By finely varying the regularization parameters for these methods, we obtain solutions with different levels of sparsity.